 Not surprisingly, stopping drug use altogether becomes the first step in the addiction treatment process.
 If you’ve abused drugs or alcohol on an ongoing basis, you probably already know how difficult it can be to abstain from using for prolonged time periods.

-In effect, drug and alcohol detox provides you with the treatment supports needed to make it through this difficult stage, according to the University of Delaware.
+In effect, drug and alcohol detox provides you with the treatment supports needed to make it through this difficult stage.
 Treatment supports can vary depending on the severity of your addiction and may include:

 - 24-hour, round-the-clock care and monitoring